xalelax/blog/_drafts/peter-principle.md

      same level, so that we have at least some regression to the average.
   5. Here I studied only average quantities; what about distributions?
 Is the risk associated with each scenario comparable?
-  6. Can we model the effect of discrimination, by providing each agent with a "gender", "race", or similar?
+  6. Can we model the effect of discrimination, by providing each agent with a "gender", "race", or similar attribute?

 # Conclusion